-Nerite Snail Combo Pack #1: 5 Zebra Nerites (Neritina natalensis) + 5 Tiger Nerites (N. semiconica) + 5 Sun Thorn Nerites (Clithon sp.)
+Nerite Snail Combo Pack #1: 5 Zebra Nerites + 5 Tiger Nerites + 5 Sun Thorn Nerites

 Nerite Snails are widely believed to be the best snail in the aquarium hobby for eating algae.
 They are totally safe with any fish, shrimp, or plants, and are completely peaceful.
 Nerite Snails require salt water to reproduce, so they will never overpopulate your aquarium (as some freshwater snails are known to do).

 Each type of Nerite Snail's shells are diverse and totally unique!
-Tiger Nerite Snails' shells are a lovely dark amber color with small black marking that form encircling stripes!
-Sun Thorn Nerite Snails are EXTREMELY tiny - they ship out as pea-size or smaller.
+Tiger Nerite Snails (Neritina semiconica) have shells that are a lovely dark amber color with small black marking that form encircling stripes!
+Sun Thorn Nerite Snails (Clithon donovani) are EXTREMELY tiny, shipping out as pea-size or smaller.
 Some Sun Thorn Nerite Snails feature a black and yellow spiral pattern, while others come in colors like brown and olive green.
-Finally, the Zebra Nerite Snails have gold and black zebra-like stripes running all the way down.
+Finally, the Zebra Nerite Snails (Neritina natalensis) have gold and black zebra-like stripes running all the way down.

 Tiger and Zebra Nerite Snails usually range from 1/2 to 1 inch in diameter.
-They usually will remain around 1 inch throughout their lifespan, but the occasional snail will reach 1 1/2 inches!
-Sun Thorn Nerites range from 1/4 to 1/2 inch in diameter, and will likely remain 1/2 inch when ufully grown.
-Nerite snails do not eat plants (only algae), so they are perfectly suitable for planted tanks.
+Most often, they will remain around 1 inch throughout their lifespan, but the occasional snail will reach 1 1/2 inches!
+Sun Thorn Nerites range from 1/4 to 1/2 inch in diameter, and will likely remain 1/2 inch when fully grown.
+Nerite Snails do not eat plants (only algae), so they are perfectly suitable for planted tanks.

-- Additional notes: With all Nerite Snails, it's a good idea to make sure the water line in your aquarium isn't too high, as these snails tend to climb up beyond the water line.
-Nerite snails do not tolerate water with high nitrate levels.
-Snails are very sensitive to copper, so watch out for copper if you use tap water in your tank.
+When keeping any type of Nerite Snails, it's a good idea to make sure the water line in your aquarium isn't too high, as these snails tend to climb up beyond the water line.
+Additionally, Nerite Snails do not tolerate water with high nitrate levels.
+All freshwater snails are very sensitive to copper, so watch out for copper if you use tap water in your tank.